-It is now easier than ever for restaurants and other food-and-drink establishments to get EPOS for their business.
-In the past, setting up any face-to-face business required extensive equipment, complicated software and long contracts, but options are generally simpler now.
+It’s easier than ever to find a restaurant POS system in the UK.
+In the past, setting up any food outlet required extensive equipment, complicated restaurant EPOS software and long contracts, but options are generally more affordable now.

-Practically all modern POS systems are cloud-based, meaning they rely on the internet to be synced up in real time.
+Practically all modern till systems are cloud-based, meaning they rely on the internet to be synced up in real time.
 Some systems have offline functionality, sometimes requiring special equipment.
-Some of the best software only work on iPad, but there are still options for PC, Android tablets or Macs as well.
+Moreover, some of the best software only work on iPad, but there are still options for PCs, Android tablets or Macs too.

 |£40-£49 + VAT/mo|